According to Forbes, 84% of digital transformation projects fail, immediately impacting the business.

 Surviving the Digital Age

-In the coming years, Darwinism in business will prove to be at its finest, and how companies adopt and utilize digital technology has the power to make or a break them.
+In the coming years, Darwinism in business will prove to be at its finest, and how companies adopt and utilize digital technology has the power to make or break them.

 Finance Departments need to realize that progress requires change, digital transformations can be achieved one small step at a time, and discovering untapped potential is the secret to a thriving Finance Department.